-Cooper, Hale testify in impeachment probe, after Sondland's blockbuster remarks
+Pentagon official cites corruption concerns in aid delay, suggests Ukraine may have known earlier than thought

 Additionally, Cooper has testified that Pentagon officials began receiving "phone calls from industry" -- apparently referring to private companies that supply weapons and military hardware to the government -- after President Trump initiated a hold on military aid to Ukraine earlier this year.

-Separately, Cooper testified about Defense Department concerns that Trump's temporary withholding of military aid to Ukraine may have been illegal.
+Cooper also testified about Defense Department concerns that Trump's temporary withholding of military aid to Ukraine may have been illegal.
 The legalities likely regarded the issue of "impoundment" – the requirement that the president either had to spend the money or "impound" it.
 The White House was coming up against an impoundment deadline when it released the funds for Ukraine.

 DOD OFFICIAL SAYS PRIVATE INDUSTRY PRESSURED PENTAGON TO RESUME AID TO UKRAINE

-Moreover, Cooper said, Defense Department officials were concerned that Trump's decision would weaken a "strategic partner."
+Cooper said Defense Department officials were concerned that Trump's decision would weaken a "strategic partner."

+Under questioning on Wednesday, she reiterated that Ukraine is a vital strategic partner to the United States.

 Meanwhile, Hale -- the State Department’s No. 3 official -- testified in a Nov.
 6 closed-door deposition that no one in the Trump administration or any "government channel" ever mentioned Joe or Hunter Biden as a reason for withholding aid from Ukraine, according to a transcript of his remarks.

-Democrats have argued that the White House improperly pressured Ukraine to look into the Bidens and Burisma Holdings, the natural gas company where Hunter Biden held a lucrative role despite limited expertise while his father oversaw Ukraine policy as vice president.
-Trump has suggested that Ukraine investigate Joe Biden's dealings in Ukraine, including the former vice president's successful push to have Ukraine's top prosecutor fired by threatening to withhold $1 billion in U.S. aid.
+Democrats have argued that the White House improperly pressured Ukraine to look into the Bidens and Burisma, the natural gas company where Hunter Biden held a lucrative role despite limited expertise while his father oversaw Ukraine policy as vice president.

 George Kent, a State Department official who has also testified in the impeachment investigation, said he flagged Hunter Biden's apparent conflict of interest to the Obama administration at the time.
-Reports emerged Wednesday afternoon that Ukrainian prosecutors had drawn up an indictment against Burisma's founder.

 However, Hale said, he saw the Bidens referenced only in media reports -- as well as in a "speculative" email from former U.S. Ambassador to Ukraine Marie Yovanovitch, who testified last week.